Rainbow Warrior III motor-assisted sailing yacht was custom built for environmental activist group Greenpeace International.

-The superstructure and spars are made of aluminium while the hull is made from steel.
-The ship's mast has A-frame masts for sails.
+The superstructure and spars are made of aluminium while the hull is made from steel to maximise fuel conservation.
+The ship’s mast has two A-frame masts for five sails having an area of 1,260m2.
 The sails are made semi-automatic so that rigging-in and rigging-out becomes easier.
-The hull maximises fuel conservation.
-The ship has a fuel capacity of 110,000l, fresh water capacity of 32,000l and an electric drive system (10kt on only 300kW).
+The ship has a fuel capacity of 110,000l, freshwater capacity of 32,000l and an electric drive system (10k on only 300kW).
 It has 30 berths.

 Engine of the environmental group’s vessel

 Rainbow Warrior III is a sailing ship mostly dependent on wind energy.
-It, however, has a back-up engine - Volvo Penta D65A MT 1850 HP - that runs on diesel-electric propulsion.
-The back-up engine is used during bad weather conditions and has a speed of up to 11kt.
+It, however, has a back-up engine, 1,425kW Caterpillar C3512, that runs on diesel-electric propulsion.
+The back-up engine is used during bad weather conditions.

-The ship, running on the back-up engine, moves at a maximum speed of 11kt.
-Power from the diesel-electric engine reaches the propellers through an electromotor.
-The ship's speed can be increased by connecting the main engine, which can elicit a maximum speed of 16kt.
-The main engine powers the propellers mechanically.
-However, this increases the emission levels.
+The ship, running on the back-up engine, moves at a maximum speed of 15k.
+Power from the diesel-electric engine reaches the Schaffran propellers through an electromotor.

 Missions involving Greenpeace’s Rainbow Warrior III